 According to the website petinsurance.com, hot spots are one of the most common reasons that people take their dogs to the vet.
 In fact, hot spots rank fourth in the top 10 reasons to take dogs to the vet!
-And it’s no wonder—hot spots (or acute moist dermatitis) are irritated, infected, hot, red, moist lesions that are both painful and itchy to your dog.
-They often grow rapidly, and in many dogs are chronic and cause a lot of discomfort to the dog and stress (and money, in terms of vet bills and treatments) to the owner.
+And it’s no wonder.
+Hot spots (or acute moist dermatitis) are irritated, infected, hot, red, moist lesions that are painful and itchy to your dog.
+They often grow rapidly, and in many dogs are chronic.
+They cause a lot of discomfort to the dog and stress (and money, in terms of vet bills and treatments) to the owner.

 According to conventional wisdom, hot spots can occur whenever something irritates a dog’s skin and leads to scratching or biting of the irritated area.
 Most people believe that hot spots are the result of allergies, insect bites, lack of grooming, ear or skin infections, or excessive licking and chewing.
-However, as in so many things, this does not truly get at the heart of what causes hot spots, and certainly doesn’t lend to being able to address them effectively (hence why, in so many instances, they become a seemingly chronic condition).
+However, as in so many things, this does not truly get at the heart of what causes hot spots.
+And it certainly doesn’t lend to being able to address them effectively.
+Is it any wonder that so often they’re a seemingly chronic condition?

 Conventional approaches to “treating” hot spots